 Another policy proposed was upgrading physical conditions including access roads, water supply and sanitation and solid wastes of existing settlements regardless of their absence of security over the land tenure.
 The demolition of some houses and eviction of squatters of a settlement at Kohiti had also taken place during the implementation of Municipal Infrastructure Improvement Project in 1997.
-The squatter settlements in some wards were given temporary security with house numbers by concerned ward committees and with the
+The squatter settlements in some wards were given temporary security with house numbers by concerned

-INSTITUTIONS ROLES AND RESPONSIBILITIES Ministry of Physical Planning and Works, DHUD Depts. of Land Survey and Land Registration Line Agencies Policy guidelines, action plans Transfer of land titles, registration, cadas tral maps, land holding records Provision of services KMC (UDD) Implement Land developmen programmes, building permits, regula tions, framing bye laws, KVTDC/KVTDIC Implement Land developmen programmes, building regulations, by Private Investors laws • Land/Housing Development Programmer Financial Institutions Short term loans with mortgage Lobbying for housing rights/ improvemen NGO/INGOs of physical environment of slums and squatters Ministry of Physical Planning and Works, DHUD Depts. of Land Survey and Land Registration Line Agencies KMC (UDD) KVTDC/KVTDIC Private Investors Financial Institutions wards' recommendations they had been able to acquire other physical infrastructure services like electricity and water.
+LEVELS ROLES AND RESPONSIBILITIES At Central Government Level Ministry of Physical Planning and Works, DHUD Depts. of Land Survey and Land Registration Policy guidelines, action plans Transfer of land titles, registration, cadastral maps, land holding records Line Agencies Provision of services At Local Level KMC (UDD) Implement Land developmen programmes, building permits, regula- tions, framing bye laws, I KVTDC/KVTDIC Implement Land developmen programmes, building regulations, by Private Investors lawsLand/Housing Development Programmes Financial Institutions Short term loans with mortgage Lobbying for housing rights/ improvement NGO/INGOs of physical environment of slums and squatters • Raising awareness among local people wards' recommendations they had been able to acquire other physical infrastructure services like electricity and water.
 Moreover, squatter policies in cities are merely ad hoc than concrete.